Isaac Paredes Player Props: Rays vs. Orioles

 Isaac Paredes At The Plate

-- He has hit a home run in 12.9% of his games this year, and 3.4% of his plate appearances.
+- In 54.5% of his 33 games this season, Paredes has picked up at least one hit.
+He's also had nine multi-hit games.

-- Paredes has driven home a run in 11 games this year (35.5%), including more than one RBI in 12.9% of his games and producing three or more of his team's runs on three occasions..
+- He has gone deep in 12.1% of his games this year, and 3.3% of his trips to the plate.

-- In 48.4% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (12.9%).
+- Paredes has had at least one RBI in 33.3% of his games this year (11 of 33), with more than one RBI four times (12.1%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.